dib-lab/2020-paper-sourmash-gather/manuscript.md

 Combine theoretical discussion with practical discussion of benefits/drawbacks.

+Good:

+* supports containment on sketches directly, vs CMash and mash screen
+* supports other operations
+* supports downsampling

+Bad:

+* size grows with size of input data
+* does not have sensitivity at small sizes

 ## Scaled MinHash supports operating directly on sketches

-(CTB: Portions of this may belong in Results)
+(CTB: Portions of this may belong in Results; and/or combine with previous section)

 Once a Scaled MinHash is calculated there are many operation that can be applied without depending on the original data, saving storage space and allowing scaling analysis to thousands of datasets.
 Most of these operations are also possible with MinHash and ModHash, with caveats.
-One example of these operations is \emph{downsampling}: the contiguous value range for Scaled MinHash sketches allow deriving $\mathbf{SCALED}_{s'}(W)$ sketches for any $s' \ge s$ using only $\mathbf{SCALED}_{s}(W)$.
+One example of these operations is \emph{downsampling}: the contiguous value range for Scaled MinHash sketches allow deriving
+$\mathbf{SCALED}_{s'}(W)$ sketches for any $s' \ge s$ using only
+$\mathbf{SCALED}_{s}(W)$.
 MinHash and ModHash can also support this operation, as long as $n' \le n$ and $m'$ is a multiple of $m$.

 Because Scaled MinHash sketches collect any value below a threshold this also guarantees that once a value is selected it is never discarded.
-This is useful in streaming contexts: any operations that used a previously selected value can be cached and updated with new arriving values.
-$\mathbf{MOD}_m(W)$ has similar properties, but this is not the case for $\mathbf{MIN}_n(W)$, since after $n$ values are selected any displacement caused by new data can invalidate previous calculations.
+This is useful in streaming contexts: any operations that used a previously selected value can be cached and updated with new arriving values.  $\mathbf{MOD}_m(W)$ has similar properties, but this is not the case for $\mathbf{MIN}_n(W)$, since after $n$ values are selected any displacement caused by new data can invalidate previous calculations.

 Abundance tracking is another extension to MinHash sketches, keeping a count of how many times a value appeared in the original data.
 This allows filtering for low-abundance values, as implemented in Finch [@bovee_finch:_2018], another MinHash sketching software for genomics.
 Filtering values that only appeared once was implemented before in Mash by using a Bloom Filter and only adding values after they were seen once, with later versions also implementing an extra counter array to keep track of counts for each value in the MinHash.

 TODO: discuss here how abundance tracking in MinHash is not "correct", because it is not a proper weighted subsample of the data?
 Note that Scaled MinHash is a proper weighted subsample.

 Other operations are adding and subtracting hash values from a Scaled MinHash sketch, allowing post-processing and filtering.
-Although possible for $\mathbf{MIN}_n(W)$, in practice this requires oversampling (using a larger $n$) to account for possibly having less than $n$ values after filtering
-(the approach taken by Finch [@bovee_finch:_2018]).
+Although possible for $\mathbf{MIN}_n(W)$, in practice this requires oversampling (using a larger $n$) to account for possibly having less than $n$ values after filtering (the approach taken by Finch [@bovee_finch:_2018]).

 ## Gather works surprisingly well and matches simple data structures